Beastrock/beastrock.github.io/21_valid_markup/README.md

 + Remove a tag from li list
 + Change indent padding of contacts block
 + Remove doubled id
-+ Join two js scripts into one
++ Join two custom js scripts into one and put in file
 + Make links with // instead http(s)
 + Add px values to css
 + Rename img containing space in name